 Israeli history in Lebanon is controversial and bloody.
 The country's involvement in Lebanon carries memories of tragedy, devastation, and massacre for the Arabs and Israelis alike.
-Israeli Prime Minister Menachem Begin's doctrine was broken by military invasion in 1982 and his career destroyed as the human cost of the Lebanese Civil War (1975 - 1989) took a stark personal and political toll on the founder of the Likud Party.
-Defence Minister Ariel Sharon, architect of the invasion of Lebanon, was forced to resign from his position in the wake of the Sabra and Chatila massacre which were labelled as war crimes and crimes against humanity
+Israeli Prime Minister Menachem Begin's doctrine was broken by military invasion in 1982 and his career was destroyed as the human cost of the Lebanese Civil War (1975 - 1989) took a stark personal and political toll on the founder of the Likud Party.
+Defence Minister Ariel Sharon, the architect of the invasion of Lebanon, was forced to resign from his position in the wake of the Sabra and Chatila massacre which were labeled as war crimes and crimes against humanity.

-With the Gaza War raging in 2014, Dr. Bregman looked back on the events which transpired in 1982 with disappointment and drew parallels between the bombardments of 2014 and 1982: "Beirut, in the summer of 1982, was all burning up – a city on fire.
+With the Gaza War raging in 2014, Dr. Bregman looked back on the events that transpired in 1982 with disappointment and drew parallels between the bombardments of 2014 and 1982: "Beirut, in the summer of 1982, was all burning up – a city on fire.
 Looking back now, I am appalled by our brutal bombing of Beirut.
 Was it justified to turn this beautiful city into a Middle Eastern Dresden and kill hundreds of innocent civilians in the process?
 Now to Gaza where, like in 1982 Beirut, the Israeli army is using overwhelming military power to locate and destroy Hamas’s tunnels."

-With his research and work now underway for his latest book Defeat: Israel in Lebanon, I sat down with him to discuss the Israeli-Hezbollah conflict in Lebanon and Syria and the wider consequences a renewed Arab-Israeli conflict would have for Israel, Lebanon, and the Greater Middle East.
+At the beginning of the first Palestinian intifada in 1987, Dr. Bregman left Israel for the United Kingdom because of his moral objection to the occupation of Palestinian territories.
+Since then, he has produced several publications and with his research and work now underway for his latest book Defeat: Israel in Lebanon, I sat down with him to discuss the Israeli-Hezbollah conflict in Lebanon and Syria and the wider consequences a renewed Arab-Israeli conflict would have for Israel, Lebanon, and the Middle East.

 Israel has conducted several campaigns in Lebanon including 1978, 1982, 1993, 1996 and 2006.
 In brief, how would you summarise the Israeli military's historical experience in the country as well as the occupation of Southern Lebanon (1985 - 2000)?